Valken/MoreCdkThings/README.md

-# Welcome to your CDK C# project!
+# Welcome to my CDK and AWS C# messing about project!

-This is a blank project for CDK development with C#.
+This is a project I'm using to test out CDK and assorted AWS services using C#.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## EcsStepFunctionStack

+This creates a Step Function that invokes Fargate Tasks, one of which uses TaskToken to callback to current step function invocation.

+The project for the ECS Task is `WorkerTask`

 It uses the [.NET CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

+## MoreCdkThingsStack

+This one creates a DynamoDB Table and a SQS Fifo queue.
+A lambda handles DDB stream events and sends a message to the SQS queue.

+There's also an API construct in there that integrates directly with DynamoDB and uses VTL to transform the output

 ## Useful commands